 Websites continue to be a growing part of modern life, enhancing its ability to create long-term careers.
 Web-related careers offer several options for work location and types of employer.

 Whatever type of employment setting you desire, you will need the right training.
 Online bachelor's degree programs in web design and development can help you get the training you need conveniently and efficiently.
 Consult WorldWideLearn.com's Guide to Majors for more information on programs in this field.
-You can find specific guides to specializations in Web design, Web development and graphics and multimedia.
+You can find specific guides to specializations in Web design and Web development.